Hungary all-but drops objection to Sweden's Nato bid

 Already a member?

-Szijjártó added that he was staying in close touch with Turkish foreign minister Hakan Fidan, amid friendly ties between the two governments.
+Szijjártó added that he was in close touch with Turkish foreign minister Hakan Fidan, amid friendly ties between the two governments.

 Hungary has broken previous promises not to hold up Nato expansion, including personal handshakes between Hungarian prime minister Viktor Orbán and Nordic leaders.

-It had also linked Sweden's Nato entry to help on unfreezing EU funds being held back due to his illiberal politics.
+It had also linked Sweden's Nato entry to help on unfreezing EU funds being held back due to Orbán's illiberal politics.

-But diplomats never saw this as a realistic quid pro quo.
+But EU diplomats never saw this as a realistic quid pro quo.

 And Szijjártó's Facebook words were still a positive signal ahead of Nato's annual summit, which is being held in Vilnius on 11 July, in the shadow of the Ukraine war.